Riversjp7/Riversjp7/README.md

 - Hi, I’m @Riversjp7
 - I’m interested in Data Science and analytics
-- I do statistical data and machine learning and analysis related projects primarily with Python, although I have experience with Javascript, SQL, MatLab, C++, R, and Excel
+- I do statistical data and machine learning and analysis related projects primarily with Python, although I have experience with Python, Javascript, SQL, MatLab, C++, R, and Excel
 - I’m looking to collaborate on anything I can help or learn on!
 - How to reach me Riversjp7@gmail.com!